ShankHarinath/CarND-LaneLines-P1/writeup_template.md

 ## 2. Identify potential shortcomings with your current pipeline

 * Curved lanes are not easy to fit, as we use line segments to draw the lanes.
+* The line segments in the video are very jerky.
+Line segment from the previous frame doesn't blend into the next frame.

 ## 3. Suggest possible improvements to your pipeline

 * Use a quadratic or higher order equation to model the lanes, so that curved lanes can also be fit properly.
+* Remember the lane history of previous frames to render a smooth lane detection in the video.
+    - May be a decaying weighted average of the historical frames or slopes & intercept.
+Oldest frame has the least weight and the latest the maximum weight.